ScreamingOranges/iCueConnect-API/readme.md

 3. Click **More info**, then click **Run anyway**.
     > Note: Your antivirus may not recognize this application and delete it thinking it is a threat.
 In this case you will need to whitelist the application.
 4. Since this is the first time the application is being run, it will prompt you for your Pusher information.
 Enter the information **WITHOUT THE QUOTATION MARKS**.
-    > Note: If you enter any of the values incorrectly, simply go into the iCueConnect folder that we created earlier, delete the **data.json** file, and run the iCueConnect.exe again.
+    > Note: If you enter any of the values incorrectly, simply right click on the iCueConnect app icon in the system tray and click **Pusher Credentials**.
 5. Click "OK" and iCueConnect.exe will run in the background.
     > Note: The application can be accessed from the windows system tray.
 6. At this point, your PC is set up and ready to go.
 If you haven't already done so, download and setup [iCueConnect-Android](https://github.com/ScreamingOranges/iCueConnect-Android) App.

 ## How To Use
 As mentioned prior, this application is not complex.
 Its functionalities primarily exist in the background.<br/>
-There are only 3 functionalities accessible from windows (excluding starting the application).<br/>
+There are only 4 functionalities accessible from windows (excluding starting the application).<br/>
 These functionalities can be accessed by right clicking on the system tray icon as such.<br/>
 <img src=".\readmeImages\gui.png" width="200px">